How to Start a Skincare Routine From Scratch

 Skincare is self-care.
 It’s about giving your skin what it needs to look and feel its best over time.

 Before using any products, you need to understand your skin type.
-This step is essential to choosing the right formulations, avoiding irritation, and targeting the correct concerns.
+This step is essential to choosing the right formulations, avoiding sensitivity, and targeting the correct concerns.

 The Main Skin Types